waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Mahogany Mart Puzzle Log (Re-evaluation)
 *   **Objective:** Find the secret Team Rocket entrance.
-*   **New Conclusion:** My previous assessment that this puzzle was a "dead end" was incorrect.
-The trainers on Route 43 are a story block, confirming that the solution *must* be within this Mart.
-I need to re-examine all interactable objects and NPCs with a fresh perspective.
+*   **Conclusion:** The trainers on Route 43 are a story block, confirming the solution is here.
-*   **Recap of Failed Hypotheses:**
-    *   The warp at (7, 3) is not a direct entrance.
-    *   The Pharmacist is not the trigger.
-(Test confirmed)
-    *   The incense burner at (6, 1) is not a switch.
-(Test confirmed, marker placed)
-    *   The bookshelf at (7, 1) is not a switch.
-(Test confirmed, marker placed)
-*   **New Discovery & Correction:** The Black Belt at (1, 6) reappears if I get too close to his original location after he vanishes.
-This confirms the puzzle is sequential and time-sensitive.
+*   **Key Observation:** The Black Belt (BB) at (1, 6) disappears when I approach the bookshelf at (7, 1).
+He reappears if I then approach his original spot.
+This proves the puzzle is sequential and likely has a timed component.
+*   **Failed Hypotheses Log:**
+    1.  **Hypothesis:** The Pharmacist is the trigger. **Result:** Failed.
+He is a normal shopkeeper.
+    2.  **Hypothesis:** The incense burner or bookshelf are direct switches. **Result:** Failed.
+They only provide flavor text.
+    3.  **Hypothesis:** After BB vanishes, the trigger is at his old spot (1, 6). **Result:** Failed.
+This only makes him reappear.
-*   **New Hypothesis:** The correct sequence is to trigger the Black Belt's disappearance by interacting with the bookshelf, and then, while he is gone, immediately move to a different trigger point before he can reappear.
-The most likely secondary trigger is the warp at (7, 3).
+*   **Current Hypothesis:** The puzzle requires a specific sequence of actions performed quickly.
+The correct sequence is likely: 1) Trigger the Black Belt's disappearance by approaching the bookshelf.
+2) While he is gone, immediately move to the warp tile at (7, 3).
+This is the most logical second step and has not been tested in this specific, timed sequence.
-*   **Next Step:** I will return to the bookshelf to start the sequence again.
+*   **Next Step:** Return to the bookshelf to restart the sequence and test the current hypothesis.

 ## VI.
 Immediate Tasks & Reminders